-Top 5 Best Catoosa County Public Elementary Schools (2025)
+Best Catoosa County Public Elementary Schools (2026)

-For the 2025 school year, there are 8 public elementary schools serving 4,660 students in Catoosa County, GA.
+For the 2026 school year, there are 8 public elementary schools serving 4,660 students in Catoosa County, GA.

-The top ranked public elementary schools in Catoosa County, GA are Heritage Middle School, Graysville Elementary School and Ringgold Middle School.
+The top-ranked public elementary schools in Catoosa County, GA are Heritage Middle School, Graysville Elementary School and Ringgold Middle School.
 Overall testing rank is based on a school's combined math and reading proficiency test score ranking.

-Catoosa County, GA public elementary schools have an average math proficiency score of 50% (versus the Georgia public elementary school average of 38%), and reading proficiency score of 48% (versus the 39% statewide average).
+Catoosa County, GA public elementary schools have an average math proficiency score of 52% (versus the Georgia public elementary school average of 39%), and reading proficiency score of 48% (versus the 39% statewide average).
 Elementary schools in Catoosa County have an average ranking of 10/10, which is in the top 10% of Georgia public elementary schools.

 Minority enrollment is 16% of the student body (majority Hispanic), which is less than the Georgia public elementary school average of 65% (majority Black).

-Best Public Elementary Schools in Catoosa County (2025)
+Best Public Elementary Schools in Catoosa County (2026)

 School